 The father, narrator of the story, affirms that both 1 and 2 are true.
 Additionally, he says of his older daughter that she takes a “laissez-faire approach to promptness” and describes further actions that show Jocelyn doesn’t care that she is inconveniencing others.
 Saying “laissez-faire” makes her flaws sound sophisticated and forgivable, but in the eyes of the younger daughter, her older sister is just selfish, aided and abetted by their parents.

 The story goes on, with teen girls yelling at one another, and then Dad yelling, too.
 The lesson we’re supposed to draw is that parents should take the high road and react peacefully, but talk about missing the point!
 I mean, yes — it never goes well when I yell, either.
-But really, there’s a much deeper issue going on here, and the author just glosses over it with the idea that we all shouldn’t yell at one another.
+But there’s a much deeper issue going on here, and the author just glosses over it by focusing on the idea that we all shouldn’t yell at one another.

 Situations like these can breed a lot of resentment in siblings if we’re not careful.
 Yes, we’re a family.
 This means we will all regularly be inconvenienced by one another, and it’s good for us to learn to love one another with self-sacrificing love.

-But this situation reveals a selfish older daughter who doesn’t need to remember her stuff because her family is willing to turn the car around every time — a daughter who admits she doesn’t even care she’s made her younger sister late.
+But this situation reveals a selfish older daughter who doesn’t need to remember her stuff because her father is willing to turn the car around every time — a daughter who openly admits she doesn’t even care she’s made her younger sister late.

 I asked my husband what he would have done.